Woljeongsa: History

-Later, Sinhyo Geosa, a layman known to be the reincarnation of Learned-Youth Bodhisattva, resided there and cultivated his Buddhist practice.
+Later, Sinhyo Geosa, a monk known to be the reincarnation of Learned-Youth Bodhisattva (유동보살), resided there.
 Ven.
-Sinui, a disciple of National Preceptor Beomil Guksa, built a small hut on the site where Jajang Yulsa had built his and also resided there.
+Sinui, a disciple of Beomil Guksa (national preceptor), built a small hut on the site where Jajang Yulsa had built his and also resided there.
 After Sinui died, the hut fell into ruin.
 When Ven.
 Yuyeon of Sudasa Temple built a hermitage on this site, it finally gained stature as a proper temple.